rcossio/ProEST/README.md

 After rewriting aligned trajectories it starts a for-loop for each sample.
-In each loop, it takes randomly an indicated number of trajectories and performs Combined Essential Dynamics (i.e concatenated Principal Component Analysis) retrieving the indicated number of vectors and calculating Root Mean Squared Inner Product.
+In each loop, it takes randomly an indicated number of trajectories and performs Combined Essential Dynamics (i.e concatenated Principal Component Analysis) retrieving the indicated number of vectors and calculating Root Mean Square Inner Product.

 After the indicated samples have been made, the probability distribution function and the cumulative distribution function are calculated.